ivan-v-ivanov-dev/join-in/README.md

 ### Technical overview

  - **Spring Boot 2.5** and and **Java 17** used
- - **Maven** used as a a software project management and comprehension tool
+ - **Maven** used as a software project management and comprehension tool
  - **Kafka** as official docker image runnig on port **9092** (see **kafka/docker-compose.yml**)
  - **Zookeeper** as official docker image, running on port **2181**